ParmarHarsh/Car-Sales-Prediction/README.md

 The Random Forest model performed the best with the lowest MAE and MSE.

-Acknowledgements
+Acknowledgements:
 Thanks to the contributors and the data providers for their support and resources.
+Special thanks to Dr. Ruba Alomari for guidance and support.